 - Sophistication, originality, or unusual depth or breadth in the use of research materials, including, but not limited to, print resources, electronic search engines and databases, primary and secondary legal resources, interdisciplinary resources, and empirical resources

-- Exceptional innovation in research strategy, including the ability to locate, select, and evaluate research materials with discretion
+- Exceptional innovation in research strategy, including evidence of ability to locate, select, and critically evaluate research materials

 - Skillful synthesis of research results into a comprehensive scholarly analysis